ADORSYS-GIS/fineract-setup-app/doc/permission_mappings.md

 - `READ_CURRENCY`
 - `READ_DATATABLE`

-## Notes on Implementation

-- **Large Withdrawals:** The approval of large withdrawals is likely a workflow rule within Fineract, not a distinct permission.
-The Branch Manager will need the appropriate `ACTIVATE_SAVINGSACOOUNT` or `APPROVE_SAVINGSACCOUNT` (if checker-maker is enabled) permission to authorize transactions flagged for review.
-- **Reporting:** Generating specific reports like a "Balance Sheet" is a function of the Fineract UI/API.
-The permissions listed under "Configuration & Authorisation Permissions" for the Branch Manager should be sufficient to grant access to the necessary data for these reports.
-- **Reconciliation:** This is a business process, not a single permission.
-The Branch Manager's ability to read transaction data and create/reverse journal entries will facilitate this process.

 ## 4. Current Implemented Permissions (Initial Phase)

 This section outlines the specific subset of permissions currently being implemented for each role in the initial phase.